Char2sGu/layout-projection/packages/core/guides/layout-animation.md

 ## Prerequisites

-To make sure you can get the most out of this guide, you need to first go through these prerequisite guides:
+To make sure this guide is easy to comprehend, it is recommended to go through the following topics first:

 - [Layout Projection](./layout-projection.md)